Geoff Barker, Managing Director, PM+D ARCHITECTS P/L (WA/NT)

-Kelvin Walsh, Director City Sustainability, Hume City Council (Victoria)
+Kelvin Walsh, Director City Sustainability, Hume City Council (VIC)

 Kelvin trained as an architect and town planner and is recognized for his innovative development work where new approaches and models have been required in response to the complexities of local environments and cultures.